Digging Deep Into Local News, A Small Newspaper In Rural Oregon Is Thriving

 "We set the bar, the quality we want from our stories, and we don't publish them until they hit that bar," says Jayme Fraser, the ProPublica-funded reporter.
 "Unless there's some unusual extenuating circumstance because of time.
 Whereas at a lot of papers, you don't wait to hit that bar."

 Fraser and her colleagues work in a wood-paneled newsroom that's small enough to hear your neighbor's phone conversations.
-And hear, in the questions, the influence of Les Zaitz.
-Reporter Pat Caldwell has been a journalist for 22 years.
-He says Zaitz has transformed the way he works.
+And hear, in the questions, the influence of Zaitz.

+Reporter Pat Caldwell, who has been a journalist for 22 years, says Zaitz has transformed the way he works.
 "It's all about detail," Caldwell says, "detail, detail, detail.
 Y'know?
 And why, why, why, why?
 Why are you doing this?
 Why is this happening?
 Who pays for it?"

 "That is really sort of the foundation of the Malheur Enterprise these days," says Zaitz, "in-depth aggressive coverage that you normally don't see in rural America."

-Note: A previous caption in this story incorrectly gave Sheila Schroder's age as 72.
-She is 74.
-Additionally, Carol Skerjanec's last name was misspelled as Skerjanic.